NoroffFEU/programming-foundations-ca-GargusS/README.md

 Although the formatting of the object arrays is locked into specific HTML formatting, I believe it turned out well.
 Other data types such as strings and numbers can be added dynamically, generating a new row with respective spans for the property (key) and value.

-The primary interactive feature of this presentation is the ability to select an engine type from the dropdown list.
+The primary interactive feature of this presentation is the ability to select an fuel type from the dropdown list.
 Upon choosing an item, a corresponding sound is played back.

 ## Try it out :notes: